shsagir/play-area-sync/docs/directories-pro.md

 Temporary folder; limited to 2GB of storage.
 Files older than 15 days will be automatically purged.
 Typical use cases are the default PHP session file folder or a temp destination for file uploads via PHP (before `move_uploaded_file()` is called).

-For multi node plans: The `tmp` folder is not shared.
+For multi Node plans: The `tmp` folder is not shared.
 Meaning that each node has "their own" temporary folder.

 ## Other folders